Skip to content

 How we charge for credits

-UPDATED: 08/02/2022 We drastically changed the way we charge for credits.
-Now, we analyze the query, compare the expected cost based on the number of results requested to the actual cost of the returned query, and credit you pool back with the difference
+We analyze the query, compare the expected cost based on the number of results requested to the actual cost of the returned query, and credit you pool back with the difference.

 For every request, we calculate an estimated cost based on the operation requested.
 The estimation is greatly affected by the relay parameters used in connection fields.
 When no first value is defined, we always assume a default of 100.

-From now on, you will be charged for what you get.
+You will be charged for what you get.
 If you asked for a 100 but got 5, we will only charge you those 5.
-Let’s see it with an example
+Let’s see it with an example:

 How do we iterate order line items without asking for too much (thus producing a more expensive query) but not too little (having to make another query to get the remaining line items)